openeuler-mirror/compass-ci/doc/job/os_mount.md

     kernel_append_root: use_root_partition=zhangsan_local_for_iperf_20210218 save_root_partition=zhangsan_local_for_iperf_20210219
     ```

-2. scheduler return the ipxe_response to testbox
+2. scheduler return the custom_ipxe to testbox

     ```
     #!ipxe